Submissions

 The Poetry London Prize is a major, internationally renowned award for a single outstanding poem.
 Previous winners include Liz Berry, Niall Campbell, Romalyn Ante and Richard Scott.

-The 2024 Poetry London Prize is now open
+The 2024 Prize is now closed

 Winners will be notified by the end of September 2024